-The New Zealand College of Midwives | Te Kāreti o ngā Kaiwhakawhānau ki Aotearoa (the College) acknowledges climate change as a critical and escalating global health threat.
+The New Zealand College of Midwives | Te Kāreti o ngā Kaiwhakawhānau ki Aotearoa (the College)) acknowledges climate change as a critical and escalating global health threat.
 Rapid and effective action is required to reduce greenhouse gas emissions.
-The increasing frequency and severity of climate-related weather events have significant tonbeqltbnivelihoods, food security, water availability and human security.
-The College is committed to health-centred climate action and supporting national and global initiatives that reduce the negative impacts of climate change.
+The increasing frequency and severity of climate-related weather events has significant consequences for health, livelihoods, food security, water availability and human security.
+The College is committed to health-centred climate action and supporting national and global initiatives which reduce the negative impacts of climate change.
 Supporting action on sustainability by midwives and health organisations can lead to benefits for individuals, organisations and communities.
 The "fingerprint of climate change" has been described as beginning before a baby is born, due to pregnant women already enduring environmental crises that their children will be exposed to after birth (Pacheco, 2020).